MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-openid-connect.md

 Mount your tenants by using the [Mount-NAVTenant cmdlet](/powershell/module/microsoft.dynamics.nav.management/mount-navtenant).

-- If you'll be using the same Microsoft Entra ID tenant for all [!INCLUDE[prod_short](../developer/includes/prod_short.md)] tenants, you can omit the `-AadTenantId` parameter.
+- If you'll be using the same Microsoft Entra tenant for all [!INCLUDE[prod_short](../developer/includes/prod_short.md)] tenants, you can omit the `-AadTenantId` parameter.
-- If you'll be using different Microsoft Entra ID tenants, set the `-AadTenantId` parameter to the ID or domain name of the Microsoft Entra ID tenant that you want to use for the tenant.
+- If you'll be using different Microsoft Entra tenants, set the `-AadTenantId` parameter to the ID or domain name of the Microsoft Entra tenant that you want to use for the tenant.
 - Also, if you've set up different host names that you want to use accessing the tenant, use the `-AlternateId` parameter.
 See [Using alternate tenant IDs](#altid).

 For example: